Jeff Glickman, JD, LL.M

 Jeff has authored and contributed to articles appearing in various national tax journals, and is a frequent lecturer on SALT topics, with an emphasis on income taxation, sales/use taxation, multistate tax aspects of mergers/acquisitions and other business transactions, and constitutional issues in multistate taxation.
 He has addressed national audiences at conferences, seminars, teleconferences and webinars sponsored by the Council on State Taxation (COST), Tax Executives Institute (TEI), Institute of Professionals in Taxation (IPT), Lorman Education Services, Interstate Tax Corporation, National Business Institute and Strafford.
 Jeff co-authored the BNA Portfolio on Georgia Corporate Taxes, and from 2010-2012, he was the editor-in-chief of The Tax Lawyer: The State and Local Tax Edition, published by the American Bar Association Section of Taxation.
 For nine years, Jeff served as an adjunct professor at Emory Law School, where he taught a class in multistate taxation.
 Currently, Jeff is a member of the Georgia Department of Revenue’s Tax Practitioners Advisory Group, which provides counsel and feedback to assist the Department in establishing administrative tax policy.

-Prior to joining Aprio, Jeff was an attorney with the SALT group of Alston & Bird LLP in Atlanta.
+Prior to joining Aprio, Jeff was a partner with the SALT group of Alston & Bird LLP in Atlanta.
 Jeff received his LL.M. in Taxation in 1999 and his J.D. in 1998 from New York University School of Law, and he received his B.S., with distinction, from Cornell University in 1995.
 He is a member of the Taxation Sections of the American Bar Association, State Bar of Georgia and Atlanta Bar Association.